ec-europa/europa-component-library/docs/decisions/002-browsers.md

 > All European Commission websites must offer an optimal browsing experience (i. e. all functional and visual bugs must be fixed) on every browser which has been used by at least 2% of its total users in the last 12 months.

 This requirement is specifc to each website.
-We can't build a specific version of ECL for every website, thus we have to expand the scope of the request: instead of targeting "2% of its total users in the last 12 months", we can target `0.5% in alt-eu` which roughly translates to "browsers with >= 0.5% usage in European countries in the last month" (browser usage based on data from StatCounter GlobalStats).
+We can't build a specific version of ECL for every website, thus we have to expand the scope of the request: instead of targeting "2% of its total users in the last 12 months", we can target `> 0.5% in alt-eu` which roughly translates to "browsers with > 0.5% usage in European countries in the last month" (browser usage based on data from StatCounter GlobalStats).

+We also know that EC computers (can) use Firefox ESR. `browserslis` provides a query for it, let's use it!

-If a website needs a different configuration, it will have to create a custom build of ECL.
+If a project needs a different configuration, it will have to create a custom build of ECL.

 ## Consequences